-All kidding aside, there are plenty of reasons for more established marketing teams to hire and train an in-house writer.
+All kidding aside, there are plenty of reasons for more established marketing teams to hire and train an in-house Digital Marketing Content Writer.
 However, if you are not yet fully-equipped with a dynamic inbound marketing department, hiring an individual to take on so large a role may culminate in lost revenue and squelched lead generation opportunities.

 There is a lot to be said for objectivity in the workplace.
 As we often see with new or highly passionate work teams, employees may be too close to the brand to see content as their readers or customers may see it.
 Having “drank the Kool-Aid,” founders and loyal staff, though as valuable as their weight in gold, may be missing the bottom line when it comes to focusing on customer pains and problems in order to act as helpful customer advocates.